zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_01_en-US_THE_ARCHITECTURE_OF_RESONANCE.md

 - **Functional capacity:** Poor at being and doing
 - **Temporal signature:** No internal time

 The goal of human development is movement toward Quadrant II: cultivating consciousness while developing intelligence.
 Neither alone is sufficient.
-Together, they create the possibility of wisdom—effective action arising from deep presence.
+Together, they create the possibility of wisdom, effective action arising from deep presence.

 ## 4.7 — Practices for Distinguishing C and I in Real-Time